 For smaller players, the right and wrong use of email can make or break their businesses – in that order.
 So, here are a few suggestions for smaller companies to effectively use this business tool, called email.

 After creating your website, now it’s time to inform your buyers and potential business partners about your company.
-Today, there are millions – estimated 500 million websites – in the world.
+Today, there are millions – estimated 200 million active websites – in the world.

 Although your site is now available on the web, others won’t know unless you tell them about it and thus about your business offerings.
 Email is one of the ways to inform others about your new site.

 And email management techniques are different for business-to-business (B2B) and business-to-consumer (B2C) categories.
 For example, if you’re selling some auto parts to car manufacturers (B2B category), your potential buyers are limited in number.
 That means, you’re operating in a niche market.